angx-system/angeliax/SCHEMA.md

 Querying operates within a connected base or library.
 No global search.
 Discovery is base to base through the partner chain, or directly through a steward's library address.

-Operational nodes queryable by: node type, location, signal type, timestamp, witness activity, referenced signal, built from.

-Commons nodes queryable by: node type, location, signal type, timestamp, witness activity, referenced signal, built from.
+Both operational and commons nodes are queryable by: node type, location, signal type, timestamp, witness activity, referenced signal, built from, and signal text.

 ---